 - Stay hydrated: You will find that Orlando tap water has a distinct mineral taste, and that is all over Florida, so it has nothing to do with any specific hotel, restaurant, or park.
 From the water fountains to complimentary cups of ice water, the taste isn’t that great.
 Basically, Orlando is an island.
 Yeah!
 It floats on a cushion of water, and the city’s lakes began as sinkholes.
-Most of Florida’s tap water is drawn from the aquifer, which gives the state’s water a distinct flavour and odour that is very different and not for everyone.
-However, the tap water is safe to drink, so refill your water bottles on the daily, add a flavour packet if needed, and drink a bunch of it as you wander around Central Florida.
+Most of Florida’s tap water is drawn from the aquifer, which gives the state’s water a distinct flavor and odor that is very different and not for everyone.
+However, tap water is safe to drink, so refill your water bottles on daily, add a flavor packet if needed, and drink a bunch of it as you wander around Central Florida.
 The theme parks give complimentary cups of water at any counter-service restaurant, and there are also frozen treats like floats, smoothies, and the classic Mickey Premium Bar that can cool you off and help with hydration.

 Tip – Starbucks is a great place to order a large cup of Ice water!

-No doubt, Orlando has BEAUTIFUL weather, and it is why Walt Disney chose Central Florida to builds his themed paradise, and it is also the reason why the region is one of the number one travel destinations in the United States.
+No doubt, Orlando has BEAUTIFUL weather, and it is why Walt Disney chose Central Florida to build his themed paradise, and it is also the reason why the region is one of the number one travel destinations in the United States.
 Nevertheless, Florida afternoons in the summer can be rough for tourists unaccustomed to 90-degree weather, and short thunderstorms can dampen moods, while hurricane season can be downright scary.
 Plan accordingly and have a contingency plan in place, so you are not scrambling at the last minute to figure out what to do when harsh weather strikes.

 Have Your Say?

 Let s know if you have anything to say about Florida’s incredible Weather!
 What time of Year did you Visit?
 Did it rain?
 How long for?
 Have you witnessed a Hurricane?
-Or had your plans disrupted by one?
-Let us know in the comments below or drop us a question if you have any queries or want to know if your planned trip is a good time to visit Orlando?
+Or had your plans been disrupted by one?
+Let us know in the comments below or drop us a question if you have any queries or want to know if your planned trip is a good time to visit Orlando.